AP6YC/AdaptiveResonance.jl/docs/src/man/guide.md

 ```

 !!! note "Note"
-    You much be careful when changing option values during or after training, as it may result in some undefined behavior.
+    You must be careful when changing option values during or after training, as it may result in some undefined behavior.
     Modify the ART module options after instantiation at your own risk and discretion.